snowkylin/line/readme.md

 TensorFlow implementation of paper _LINE: Large-scale Information Network Embedding_ by Jian Tang, et al.

-You can [view my slide here](Network_Embedding_with_TensorFlow.pdf).
+You can see [my slide](Network_Embedding_with_TensorFlow.pdf) on GDG DevFest 2017 for more detail about LINE and TensorFlow.
 Notice: code shown in the slide are pseudocode, minibatch and negative sampling are omitted in the slide.

 ## Prerequisites